-^{38.} Kant makes clear, most emphatically so in his Critique of Judgment, that the empiricist principle, which he defends from a quasi-Aristotelean standpoint, is a principle of pure irrationalism.
+38. Kant makes clear, most emphatically so in his Critique of Judgment, that the empiricist principle, which he defends from a quasi-Aristotelean standpoint, is a principle of pure irrationalism.
 He makes the point most explicitly in respect to aesthetics, in which he shows himself a pure romanticist, in the literally pagan-Roman sense of vox populi.
 The same is true of G.W.F.
 Hegel's fascistic (i.e., Napoleonic) theory of the state as revolution, as echoed by Carl Schmitt during the Twentieth Century.
 Similarly, the empiricist, positivist, and existentialist doctrines of "free trade" and "globalization" today, are based upon the pure irrationalism which is axiomatic in the arguments of Hobbes, Locke, Mandeville, Quesnay, Hume, Adam Smith, Bentham, et al. before Kant.

-The pivotal question, so posed, is: How does the transmission of the idea of the actual discovery of a valid universal principle occur?
-I have covered this in so many previously published locations, 39 that I need only summarize the response, once again, here.
+valid universal principle occur?
+I have covered this in so many previously published locations, that I need only summarize the response, once again, here.